Sections of This Topic Include

 A fundamental skill in the coach’s toolbox is the ability to ask powerful questions.
-Powerful questions evoke clarity, introspection, lend to enhanced creativity and help provide solutions.
+Powerful questions evoke clarity, and introspection, lend to enhanced creativity, and help provide solutions.
 Questions are powerful when they have an impact on the client which causes them to think.

 These provocative queries spark “epiphanies” or “ah-ha” moments within the client which can radically shift their course of action or point of view.

 Learning to ask powerful questions will help you augment your personal and business communication.
 The most effective powerful questions begin with “What” or “How”, and are short and to the point.
 When questioning, be genuinely curious about the person you are speaking to.